Easy Stovetop Cinnamon Sugar Candied Almonds

 How to Make Candied Almonds on the Stove Top

+Cook the syrup.
 First, add some sugar, cinnamon, and water to a saucepan.
 Start heating that over medium-high heat, stirring it fairly often as the sugar starts to melt.
 Bring it to a boil.

+Add the nuts.
 Once it starts boiling, add in the nuts and stir constantly as it continues to boil.
 If necessary, turn down the heat slightly, but keep it at a boil.

 Continue stirring constantly for a few minutes as the liquid in the saucepan begins to thicken into sort of a syrup.

-As you stir, watch the nuts closely for a point at which the nuts still look wet, but there is almost no liquid actually pooling in the pan because it’s all stuck to the nuts.
+As you stir, watch the nuts very closely for a point at which the nuts still look wet, but there is almost no liquid actually pooling in the pan because it’s all stuck to the nuts.

-At that point, quickly remove from heat and immediately transfer the nuts to a sheet of waxed paper or parchment, spreading them out to cool.
 As they cool, the sugar will very quickly crystallize on the nuts and they’ll go from being wet to having a crunchy cinnamon sugar crust on them.

 Allow them to cool completely before eating.